-I didn’t attend a fine art’s college or take a fine arts bachelor degree (nursing science was my focus).
+I didn’t attend a fine arts college or take a fine arts bachelor’s degree (nursing science was my focus).

 What do I have to offer my kids in an area that I don’t know much about?

-The same thing that fuels the best educations: curiosity.
+The same thing that fuels the best education: curiosity.

 We load the Classical Pieces 101 CD and play a game of “Who remembers who wrote this piece and its composer?”
-After a while, everyone has learned Adagio by Albinino, Mozart Air on the G String and Beethoven’s Moonlight Sonata.
+After a while, everyone has learned Adagio by Albinino, Mozart’s Air on the G String, and Beethoven’s Moonlight Sonata.
 They already knew Fur Elise, as we’ve had two practicing pianists at different times, and so many arias recognized from years of violin practice.
-Recognizing the eeriness of Berlioz’ Fantasia and the charm of Vivaldi’s Four Seasons at least add to their cocktail party chit chat.
+Recognizing the eeriness of Berlioz’s Fantasia and the charm of Vivaldi’s Four Seasons at least add to their cocktail party chit-chat.